Browse Historical Events by Month:

 President James Monroe proclaims a new U.S. foreign policy initiative during his annual address to Congress.
 The U.S. policy, which has become known as the “Monroe Doctrine.” forbade European interference in the American hemisphere but also asserted U.S. neutrality in regard to future European conflicts.
 More

-Spain finally accepts Mexico’s permanent independence with the Santa Maria-Calatrava Treaty.
+Spain finally accepts Mexico’s permanent independence with the Santa Maria-Calatrava Treaty on December 28, 1836.
 Spain had previously attempted to re-invade Mexico in 1829, leading to the Battle of Tampico where Antonio Lopez de Santa Anna, defeated the Spanish and became a war hero.